chibiboba/JS-120/Exam Part 2/Prompts.md

 - All that said, one thing that can help is to keep a running list of anything that seems unusual while going through the course materials
   - Use an object method to create and store a collaborator object— and then be able to reference that created object ([see this exercise](https://launchschool.com/exercises/4a1f0eb3))
+    -  the `addStudent` method in `school` function creates a collaborator object and returns it.
   - Unusual things about the `new` keyword
   - Unusual things about arrow functions
   - Pass a class as an argument and return a new object from a function.